-How many times have you opened an email or read a text message, only to think, ‘Too hard, I’ll deal with that later.
+How many times have you opened an email or read a text message, only to think, “Too hard, I’ll deal with that later”?
 I don’t know how to say no.” Jodi Geddes used to be in awe of those people who know how to politely decline an invitation and not hurt your feelings.
 Now she is one of them.

 Several years ago (back when we blissfully took international travel for granted), I headed to Bali for a much-needed family holiday.
-I was burnt out, had recently left my job and was focused on Circle In.
-But I wasn’t lying by the pool with a mojito and the latest NYTimes best seller; no!
-In between the kids’ sleeps, I was writing and working on our business.
+I was burned out, had left my corporate job, and was focused on starting Circle In.
+But I wasn’t lying by the pool with a mojito and the latest NYTimes best seller — no!
+While my kids were napping (and sometimes when they weren’t), I was working on our business.

-That was until the week of planned meet up when I received the dreaded, ‘Thanks, but no thanks — I don’t have time.’
+That was until the week of the planned meet-up when I received the dreaded, “Thanks, but no thanks — I don’t have time.”

-Then I read the email again: ‘Hi lovely—how are you enjoying Bali?
+Then I read the email again, “Hi lovely, how are you enjoying Bali?
 Would you believe I’m not going to get the chance to see you?
-I’ve been travelling a lot and I’m tackling the mum guilt big time.
+I’ve been traveling a lot and I’m tackling the parent guilt big time.
 So, I’m sorry to say, it’s not going to happen.
-How are things with you?’
+How are things with you?”

-I have no idea what was going on for her (and I don’t need to know) but I totally get the mum guilt thing.
+I have no idea what was going on for her (and I don’t need to know) but I totally get the parent guilt thing.
 Regardless, she put herself first and was not afraid to let me know.
-I learnt a lot from that email.
-We talk about the power of Yes, No, Yes a lot at Circle In, and this a perfect example of how you do it.
-So here are my take-aways:

-Prioritise – Important people in your life get priority over strangers or acquaintances asking you for a coffee or a favour.
+Prioritize.
+Important people in your life get priority over strangers or acquaintances asking you for a coffee or a favor.

-Practice the Yes, No, Yes philosophy – In other words, connect first on a positive note, then politely decline, then end on a positive and possibly an open-ended question (such as above —how are things with you?).
+Practice the Yes, No, Yes philosophy.
+In other words, connect first on a positive note, then politely decline, then end on a positive and possibly an open-ended question (like my contact did above — “How are things with you?”).

 If you need some polite ways to decline, here are some great examples:

-- I wish I could help you, but it is just not possible right now.
-Thank you for thinking of me
+- I wish I could help you, but it’s just not possible right now.
+Thank you for thinking of me.

-- I’m really sorry, but I have promised myself that I would say ‘no’ when I realistically can’t meet your expectations/deliver
+- I’m really sorry, but I have promised myself that I would say ‘no’ when I really can’t meet your expectations/deliver.

 - I promised myself that I would commit my time to [insert project].
-That’s what is important to me right now and I need to stay focused
+That’s what’s important to me right now and I need to stay focused.

 Learning to say no politely and with confidence has been one of the best things I have done for myself.
-Although challenging at first, it has freed me of feeling any unnecessary guilt, resentment and stress.
+Although challenging at first, it has freed me from feeling any unnecessary guilt, resentment, and stress.

-We should all prioritise and put ourselves first by saying no more.
-Give it a go, and I promise that you will surprise yourself, and probably feel pretty damn good, too.
+We should all put ourselves first by saying no more.
+Give it a go, and I promise that you’ll surprise yourself, and probably feel pretty damn good, too.